alber70g/graphql-mockfiles-express-middleware/README.md

 # Further work and new features

-- [] make the mockfiles-middleware work for Mutations
+- [ ] make the mockfiles-middleware work for Mutations

 # Changelog

+## 0.0.3

+- Update README.md

 ## 0.0.2